klawrawkz/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot showing step 3 to find the DNS entry for the SQL database server private endpoint](images/Exercise2/private-endpoint-dns3.png "Find Private Endpoint IP address")

-    >**Note**: Private DNS is used so that the database domain name, **\<your server\>.database.windows.net** resolves to the internal private endpoint IP address **192.168.0.132** when resolved from the SmartHotelVNet, but resolves to the Internet-facing IP address of the database server when resolved from outside the VNet.
+    >**Note**: Private DNS is used so that the database domain name, **\<your server\>.database.windows.net** resolves to the internal private endpoint IP address **192.168.0.132** when resolved from the RootBoySlimVNet, but resolves to the Internet-facing IP address of the database server when resolved from outside the VNet.
 This means the same connection string (which contains the domain name) can be used in both cases.

     >**Note**: If the private endpoint connection fails to allow the IP address or database domain name to connect to the database, it may be required to create a new firewall rule to allow the IP address ranges of the database and the private link.